scoverage/scoverage-maven-plugin/README.md

 </project>
 ```

-For Scala 2.10 and 2.11 support please use Scoverage Maven plugin `1.4.11`.

-##### Scalac SCoverage plugin version configuration
+### Scalac SCoverage plugin version configuration

 Maven SCoverage plugin uses by default the latest version of the [scalac-scoverage-plugin](https://github.com/scoverage/scalac-scoverage-plugin) available on its release day.
 If newer, better version of [scalac-scoverage-plugin](https://github.com/scoverage/scalac-scoverage-plugin) is available, it can be used instead.
-It can be configured by defining `scalacPluginVersion` plugin configuration parameter or `scoverage.scalacPluginVersion` project property.
+It can be configured by defining the `scalacPluginVersion` plugin configuration parameter or the `scoverage.scalacPluginVersion` project property.

 ```xml
 <project>